 3. Spend time on your online course outline

-Yet, it can be challenging to settle on a course outline because there are endless ways to divide your topic into major modules and lessons, tips, exercise, etc. And there are many ways to develop a course outline – chronologically, topically, conceptually, by process learned or learning outcomes identified.
+Yet, it can be challenging to settle on a course outline because there are endless ways to divide your topic into major modules and lessons, tips, exercises, etc. And there are many ways to develop a course outline – chronologically, topically, conceptually, by process learned, or by learning outcomes identified.
 The temptation can be just to say, “well, that’s good enough, on to creating content!”